How to set up your environment and install Fire Opal

 pip install --upgrade fire-opal

-3. Set up Q-CTRL and IBM Quantum accounts
+3. Set up Q-CTRL account

 Fire Opal supports submission of circuits to IBM Quantum devices.
 Visit IBM Quantum to sign up for an account.
 Once you have an account, you can provide your credentials to Fire Opal through a dictionary in the format below: